kyle-foral/c0323-code-solutions/react-rendering-lists/react-rendering-lists-quiz-notes.md

   Map method
-- Why do components in a list need to have unique keys? for performance improvements
+- Why do components in a list need to have unique keys? for performance improvements helps react know which items have been changed.
-- What is the best value to use as a "key" prop when rendering lists? a string that resembles the item or items
+- What is the best value to use as a "key" prop when rendering lists? a string that resembles the item or items or the ID

 ## Notes